Is Play Therapy A Real Thing, And Does It Really Work?

 Filial Play Therapy

-Playing with Toys
+Playing With Toys

 In sensory-motor play therapy, the client does activities that engage both their body and their mind.
 This therapy modality might involve practices like a ropes course, obstacle course, or going to the gym.

 Does Play Therapy Work?